top of page

 Who am I?

 Hey Friends!
 I'm Ashley, a Washington based artist, born in Portland, Oregon.
 I received a BA with Honors from the University of Washington, majoring in Interdisciplinary Visual Arts.
-I specialize in Ceramics, Printmaking, and Illustration.
+I specialize in Ceramics, Illustration and sometimes Linocut Printmaking.

 What do I value?